dnlvarga/dnlvarga.github.io/Web/fuzzing.md

 - Request Body Parameters: `{ "name": "New Product", "price": 99.99 }`

 Discovering enpoints and paramters:
 - API Documentation.
-Look for specifications like Swagger (OpenAPI) or RAML
+Look for specifications like Swagger (OpenAPI) or RAML.
+  *Note: There could be hidden endpoints missing from the documentation.*
 - Network Traffic Analysis.
 Tools like Burp Suite or your browser's developer tools allow us to intercept and inspect API requests and responses, revealing endpoints, parameters, and data formats.
 - Parameter Name Fuzzing.